MewoCutter/MewoCutter/README.md

   ❥   BYF : Please use tone tags for me, it's okay not to use them but i feel it is necessary for me to avoid misunderstandings and problems. • I can be sarcastic most of the time, saying things that i don't mean as a joke. • Do tell me if I made you uncomfortable or did something wrong.
 I will often not know unless told so about it. • I am sensitive and short-tempered so please be patient with me. • Do not act like you are close to me if we are strangers especially if we've talked for the first time. • I don't consider myself as someone with 'cover discomfort' but i still hate it when people cover my skins. • I might cuss a lot depending on my mood (i do not cuss in every single sentence.)

   ❥   DNI : [basic dni criteria](https://dni-criteria.carrd.co/). • disrespecting my boundaries or even my friends'. • engages in too much drama. • Ship incest, large age gaps, and/or lolisho, you're a loli/shotacon, etc. • You actively go out and harass me for my interests.
-Just block me all u want i dont care. • You make heavy/detailed NSFW or SH jokes.
+Just block me all u want i dont care. • You make heavy NSFW or SH jokes.

 #